dinhlenguyen/trustsoft-internship/README.md

   - Round-robin distribution between the two EC2 instances
 - **CloudWatch Monitoring**:
   - CPU Utilization alarms for each EC2 instance with **SNS** email notifications to configured subscribers
+- **S3 Bucket:**
+  - Storage for index.html files for front-end updates

 ## 🛡️ Security Considerations
 - **No SSH (port 22) open** to the internet.